zamazan4ik/awesome-pgo/article/article.md

 * Amir Aupov aka [aaupov](https://github.com/aaupov) - BOLT developer
 * [ptr1337](https://github.com/ptr1337) (excuse me - I don't know your IRL name) - CachyOS founder and developer
 * Xinliang Li aka [davidxl](https://discourse.llvm.org/u/davidxl/summary) - [answered](https://discourse.llvm.org/t/profile-guided-optimization-pgo-related-questions-and-suggestions/75232) **a lot** of my questions regarding the PGO state in LLVM
-* Andrew Pinski - an active GCC developer, [gave](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=112717) me answers about PGO details in GCC
+* Andrew Pinski - an active GCC developer, [gave](https://gcc.gnu.org/bugzilla/show_bug.cgi?id=112717) me many answers about PGO details in GCC.
 * Michael Pratt aka [prattmic](https://github.com/prattmic) - a PGO expert in Go.
 I guess in almost any material about PGO in Go you can find his name.

 Additionally, I recommend you [joining](https://discord.gg/xS7Z362) LLVM Discord server.
 It has many kind and clever people who can help you with your questions regarding LTO, PGO, PLO and other compiler-like fancy stuff.
 There is a dedicated channel for BOLT too.